Ensar01/BlogIT/README.md

 # BlogIT

-First attempt of BiH IT blog :) Soon I'll start
+First attempt of BiH IT blog :)